linden416/P5-Neighborhood-Map/README.md

 Note To Evaluator

+	4-20-2015
+	1. Last evaluation indicated the UI wasn't working.
+I do not know exactly why.
+I have been downloading my project from Github on several machines, and it works for both Chrome and IE. What I did in this submission was created a status at the very bottom of the page, and if any issue were to occur in AJAX calls to Google, Flickr, or Wiki, it will be displayed at the bottom left corner of the window in red font.
+I successfully tested this for both Flickr and Wiki.
+	2. The logic for handling the searching in the Key Locations list was questioned by reviewer.
+I re-examined the code and put in place a better process than prior submissions.
+	3. The prior evaluation indicated that the page did not look great on smaller devices and suggested using media queries.
+I added those to improve the smaller screen appearance.
+	4. The application JavaScript file was run through JSHint site.

+	4-16-2015
 	I access the Flickr API to bring in a photo of each location that I am presenting to you.
 I individually selected each photo and added to a personal 'Gallery'.
 	I call the Flicker API Galleries.GetPhotos method to get the neccessary meta